zephinzer/dev/README.md

 - Link directory to quickly access project-related URLs

 **Development**
+- Initialise repositories based on a defined template repository
 - Receive notifications on todos/work from common developer platforms (Gitlab, Pivotal Tracker)
 - Receive notifications on your desktop, or on Telegram
 - Open repository website using the default browser